rchain/architecture-docs/contracts/contract-design.rst

 This too -> **, can the continuation :code:`P` execute.
 The input term is              effectively an atomic and mobile firewall that stipulates some state must be observed at** :code:`x` **before the continuation**          :code:`P` **is triggered.**

 This too -> **One channel may be bound to a number        of live data generators, which are placing values at :code:`x` in real-time.
 What's more, a new continuation is invoked for each          value matched at :code:`x`, respectively.
 Depending on complexity, a multiplicity of parallel continuations may be executing as          the feed is being consumed.
 Generally, the input process supports the same data streaming capabilities that have made the reactive        paradigm so popular.**

-In this section on contract design, we investigate the formal model of computation that RChain uses to achieve concurrency on a variety of architectural layers.
-We demonstrate how that model extends to accomodate best-in-industry language attributes such as meta-programming, parallelization, asynchronicity, code mobility, reactive API's, and compile-time security-type checks.

 This model depicts two contracts, both of which may receive and send messages.
 At some point, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
 Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
 After it receives :code:`v`, :code:`Contract2` invokes a process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.